 In New Hampshire, the Department of Labor does not mention Safety Committees but rather refers to them as Joint Loss Management Committees that are required for companies with greater than 15 employees.
 Among other things, the statute requires a Written Safety Program and, more importantly, the involvement of employees on that committee, among a host of other stipulations.

 Whose Responsibility is it to Put Together and Lead an Employee-Based Safety Committee?

 Outside of New Hampshire, fourteen states have rules that make employee safety committees obligatory for most companies.
-Other states require them only for high hazard job sites based on criteria such as level of worker’s compensation rate or DART rating.
+Other states require them only for high-hazard job sites based on criteria such as the level of worker’s compensation rate or DART rating.
 Essentially, the laws around these organizations vary from state to state.

 Fundamentally, employers are responsible for helping, equipping, and training their employees on how to form an employee-based safety committee.
 Employees can however push for their creation and thus push for management staff to help them organize the committee and provide it with resources for doing its job.
 In some states, such as Alabama, any company that has an employee request the formation of a committee must do so.
 This is not a condition of the New Hampshire statute.

 What does OSHA Say About Employee-Based Safety Committees?